France's Hollande faces backlash in schoolgirl deportation row

 Repeated requests for asylum by her father, Reshat, who is from Kosovo, were undermined by the fact that he lied about their nationality.

-French-speaking Leonarda, speaking from a house in the Kosovo city of Mitrovica, criticized Hollande as "having no heart", and said her family would return to France anyway.
+French-speaking Leonarda, speaking from a house in the Kosovo city of Mitrovica, criticised Hollande as "having no heart", and said her family would return to France anyway.

 (Reporting By Nicholas Vinocur; editing by Mike Collett-White)